Everything PR News

 • Sparky — consumer agent.
 Personalizes the shopping experience inside the Walmart app and, more importantly, inside ChatGPT and Gemini.

 • My Assistant — associate agent.
 Deployed across Walmart's 4,593 stores.
-Supports a 1.6-million-employee workforce and generates labeled operational data that flows back into the platform.
+Supports a 1.6-million-employee U.S. workforce and generates labeled operational data that flows back into the platform.

 • Marty — partner agent.
 Supports Walmart marketplace sellers, suppliers, and the advertisers funding Walmart's $4.4 billion ads business.